curipha/userscripts/README.md

 - Add `/` at the tail to avoid false positives

 ### _export.sh
-Run this script to export all user script files stored in Firefox's user profile directory.
+Run this script to export all userscripts stored in Firefox's user profile directory.
 It works for **Firefox on Windows only**.